What Really Drives Sales Performance?

 Background and experience

-Factors such as age, education, and years of experience are important.
+Factors such as age, education, and years of experience are important in driving sales performance.

 But they’re nowhere near as important as people think.